carpentries-incubator/workflows-nextflow/episodes/03-processes.md

   val x from methods

   output:
-  val x into receiver
+  val x into out_ch

   """
   echo $x > file
   """
 }

-receiver.view { "Received: $it" }
+// use the view operator to display contents of the channel out_ch.view({ "Received: $it" })
 ~~~
 {: .source}

 ### Output files

+If we want to capture a file instead of a value we can use the
-The `path` qualifier allows to output one or more files, produced by the process, over the specified channel.
+`path` qualifier that can capture one or more files produced by the process, over the specified channel.

 ~~~
 process randomNum {